 Residents of Newark, the most populous city in New Jersey, pay higher auto insurance rates than those who live elsewhere in the state.
 Minimum-coverage car insurance costs an average $82 per month statewide, but in Newark the price is 49% higher — $122 per month.

 Full coverage from the most expensive insurer in Newark costs nearly $6,000 more than the same coverage from the cheapest insurer.
-Always be sure to get multiple quotes when shopping for car insurance.
+That's why it pays to get multiple quotes when shopping for car insurance.

 Cheapest auto insurance in Newark: Geico

 The cheapest companies for minimum coverage are State Farm, Geico and Progressive.
 Together, these companies charge an average $1,015 per year for minimum coverage.
 That's $393 cheaper than the city average, which is $1,408 per year.

 Overall, State Farm had the best rate for minimum coverage.
 At $775 per year, drivers who insure their cars with Geico pay roughly half as much as the city average.

 Compare Car Insurance Rates in Newark, New Jersey

 Minimum coverage in New Jersey covers your injuries and damages to the other driver's car.
 So while you pay less, you also get less coverage and are on the hook for repairs to your own car.

 Cheapest full-coverage car insurance in Newark: Geico